hanna1909/data-challenges-updated/07-ML-Ops/03-Automate-model-lifecycle/05-Simulate-data-distribution-shifts/README.md

   You can have a look at the structure of the database using **DBeaver**.
 Remember that `make show_env` will allow you to retrieve easily the parameters for the read only account to connect to the database.
 The database used by mlflow is a **Postgres** database (you need to specify the type of connection to create when using _DBeaver_).

-  Another option is to use you teammate the CLI and make use of the `psql` command (for _Postgres_, you guessed it).
+  Another option is to use your teammate the CLI and make use of the `psql` command (for _Postgres_, you guessed it).

-  Let's add a new environment variable to your `.env` project configuration. this will help you connect to the database.
+  Let's add a new environment variable to your `.env` project configuration.
+This will help you connect to the database.

   ``` bash
   MLFLOW_TRACKING_DB=postgresql://$MLFLOW_DB_USER:$MLFLOW_DB_PASSWORD@$MLFLOW_DB_HOSTNAME:$MLFLOW_DB_PORT/$MLFLOW_DB_NAME